apprunjs/apprun-docs/docs/component.md

 ### unload

-The _unload function is called when the DOM element that component is mounted to is removed or reused by other components.
-For example, the _unload function can be used to clean by the resources created by the 3rd party libraries.
+The _unload function is called when the DOM element that the component is mounted to is removed or reused by other components.
+For example, the _unload function can be used to clean the resources created by the 3rd party libraries.

 ```js
 unload: (state: T) => void;